| | | | | |

 Setup Observations

 iRacing’s stock setup for the 992 is honestly not bad.
-Probably top three stock setups in the GT3 class. you can hop in and be reasonably quick without touching anything.
+Probably top three stock setups in the GT3 class.
+You can hop in and be reasonably quick without touching anything.
 The McLaren and Mercedes stock setups are noticeably worse, for comparison.

 TC at 4 or 5 for grippy tracks, bump it up on slippery surfaces or in the wet.
 The Porsche’s TC is well-calibrated, so no need to get extreme.
 Brake bias in the 53-55% front range covers most circuits.
 Weight transfer is the thing with the 992.
 Every pedal input, every steering correction, shifts that heavy rear end around.
 Your setup should help you manage that mass, not fight it.
 One change at a time, test it properly, move on.